Pension Scheme Implementation Statement

 • The extent to which the Trustee has followed policies relating to engagement, covering both their engagement with the Scheme’s investment managers and the engagement activity of each of the investment managers with the companies and counterparties in which they invest; and

-• The voting behaviour of the Scheme’s investment managers covering the reporting year to 31 December 2021 (noting the Trustee’s delegation of Scheme voting rights to the investment managers through its investment via pooled fund arrangements).
+• The voting behaviour of the Scheme’s investment managers covering the reporting year to 31 December 2024 (noting the Trustee’s delegation of Scheme voting rights to the investment managers through its investment via pooled fund arrangements), including the most significant votes cast on the Scheme’s behalf.

 Summary of key actions undertaken over the Scheme’s reporting year